Doctors conducting surgery

 Diagnosis of Spinal Cord Astrocytoma

 Diagnosis begins with a thorough evaluation by a spine specialist.
 This includes a complete medical history and a neurological examination to identify even subtle defects.
-If done well, your medical history and physical condition will determine which parts of the spine are affected.
+If done well, your medical history and physical condition will determine which parts of the spine become affected.
 MRI is the test of choice for confirming the diagnosis of astrocytoma and providing a clear anatomical picture of tumor location, size, and morphology.
-Once the tumor has been localized and the involvement of surrounding structures has been analyzed, the patient will likely be scheduled for a tissue biopsy, which can be done separately or in combination with tumor resection. increase.
+Once the tumor has been localized and an analysis has been conducted of the involvement of surrounding structures, the patient will likely get scheduled for a tissue biopsy, which can occur separately or in combination with tumor resection.

 Treatment of Spinal Cord Astrocytoma